dexoravla/Dexora/README.md

     --local-dir google/t5-v1_1-xxl              --local-dir-use-symlinks False
 ```

-See [`google/README.md`](google/README.md) for symlink options if these
-encoders already exist on your machine.
+See [`google/README.md`](google/README.md) for symlink shortcuts when these encoders already live elsewhere on disk.

-### Dataset statistics (per-dim min-max)
+### Dataset Statistics (per-dim min–max)

-`dataset_statistics.json` is **not** in the HF release because it depends on
-which subset you train on.
-Every shell launcher below auto-generates it
-once if missing; or you can pre-compute it explicitly:
+`dataset_statistics.json` is **not** included in the HF release because it depends on which subset you train on.
+The shell launchers below auto-generate it once if missing; alternatively, pre-compute it explicitly:

 ```bash
 python -m data.lerobot_vla_dataset --stat \